Inflectra/spira-documentation/docs/Spira-User-Manual/Product-Homepage.md

 Below the chart is a list of the five most recent commits, along with the date they were made (hovering over the commit name will show a tooltip with the commit message and exact time of the commit).
 Click the "View All" button to open the [commit list](Commits.md/#commit-list) page.

 ## Custom Graphs

-This category of charts are user defined, and utilizes Spira's [custom graphs](../Reporting/Custom-Graph-Tutorial.md) functionality.
-All custom graphs are available to users to add to the product home page.
+[Custom graphs](../Reporting/Custom-Graph-Tutorial.md) are created by report administrators.
+You can add any product level custom graph to any product home page.

 When a specific release is selected to display, this will work the same way as it does on the Reporting page, where the custom graph query will have any {ReleaseId} or {ReleaseAndChildIds} tokens replaced with the appropriate values.